 - Enables interactivity and measuring how well your video ad does through engagement tracking.

 - Codes that runs within video players and spruce up your ad with interactive features like overlays for views to click and read more, and many others.

-- Advertisers love ads that trigger response from the target audience and you can measure the video ads you put out there.
+- Advertisers love ads that trigger a response from the target audience and you can measure the video ads you put out there.

 - It enables you to know if your video ad is performing.

 Here’s an illustration of video ad flows with VPAID.

 Why is it important for advertisers?